dhis2/dhis2-docs/src/user/importexport-app.md

 ### Earth Engine Import { #ee_import }

-Earth Engine Import can be access from the sidebar by clicking on Earth Engine Import.
+Earth Engine Import can be accessed from the sidebar by clicking on Earth Engine Import.

 Import high resolution population data from WorldPop using Google Earth Engine.
 A [Google